-According to data published by ISTAT in 2019, - "Structure and profiles of the nonprofit sector" (Struttura e profili del settore non-profit), the number of nonprofit organisations in Italy was 362,634.
-The study analyzed the activities composition of the associations that make up the sector.
-It surveyed but did not make a distinguish between associations founded by migrants and / or Italian citizens with a migrant background.
-It did not provide a ranking of the most relevant associations at the national level.
-This information can be partly found on the Integrazione Migranti website of the Ministry of Labor and Social Policy, which has been mapping migrant associations in the country since 2014.
-However, this database is not exhaustive because it is based on requests by associations that must voluntarily apply for membership.
+According to 2019 ISTAT data, published in the "Structure and profiles of the nonprofit sector"37 document (Struttura e profili del settore non-profit), the number of nonprofit institutions in Italy is 362,634.
+The study analyzes the activities carried out and the composition of the associations.
+It surveys but does not make a division to identify associations founded by migrant citizens and those with a migrant background or even provide a ranking regarding the most relevant associations at the national level.
+This information can be found partly within the Integrazione Migranti38 website of the Ministry of Labor and Social Policy, which has been mapping migrant associations in the country since 2014.
+The database, however, is not exhaustive because it is fed based on requests from associations that must voluntarily apply for membership.
 There are currently 1150 member associations on the database.

-Also, the Ministry of Labor and Social Policies on the basis of Article 42 of the Consolidated Immigration Act (Legislative Decree 286/98) established the "Register of Associations, Entities and Other Private Bodies Carrying Out Activities in Favor of Immigrant Foreigners" (Presidential Decree 394/99, Article 52).
+Also, the Ministry of Labor and Social Policies on the basis of Article 42 of the Consolidated Immigration Act (Legislative Decree 286/98)39 established the "Register of Associations, Entities and Other Private Bodies Carrying Out Activities in Favor of Immigrant Foreigners" (Presidential Decree 394/99, Article 52)40.
 This register includes associations that promote the integration of foreign citizens through activities pertaining to different areas such as providing language courses, disseminating information to support the process of integration of migrants in the society, enhancing the cultural expressions of the country of origin, preventing and combating all forms of discrimination and xenophobia; intercultural mediation, organizing training courses for those in public or private offices who work in contact with the migrant population, etc.